alexs2112/University-Notes/2023-Winter/ARKY205/27 - Earliest States 1.md

 	 - Influence of Uruk in Mesopotamia grew rapidly thanks to two factors: Writing and Metallurgy

 ### Cuneiform and Bronze
- - Earliest writing predates Uruk by millenia: Small cclay seals with images of food products as early as 8000 BCE
+ - Earliest writing predates Uruk by millenia: Small clay seals with images of food products as early as 8000 BCE
  - First conventionalized language around 3500 BCE: Cuneiform
 	 - Besides cuneiform: Cylinder Seals also appeared in Uruk period
  - Mesopotamia had no minerals: Sumerians at Uruk imported copper, gold, other ores from Iranian highlands as early as 3500 BCE